CommunityToolkit/WindowsCommunityToolkit/docs/animations/Fade.md

 | Quintic | Create an animation that accelerates or decelerates using the formula f(t) = t5. |
 | Sine | Creates an animation that accelerates or decelerates using a sine formula. |

+*Please note that EasingType is used only when AnimationSet.UseComposition == false*

 **Example Usage:**
 ```csharp
 MyRectangle.Fade(value: 10, duration: 10, delay: 0, easingType: EasingType.Bounce);